kwebio/kweb-docs/index.rst

 Kweb: The Contrarian Web Framework
 ===================================

-Create fast, beautiful, efficient, powerful websites in Kotlin.
+Create beautiful, efficient, and powerful websites in Kotlin.

 This documentation is early and a work-in-progress, feedback is very welcome.
 Please `submit an issue <https://github.com/kwebio/docs/issues>`_, or create a `pull request <https://github.com/kwebio/docs/pulls>`_.